alvayonara/portfolio-service/README.md

-# Portfolio Service | Java + SpringBoot + WebFlux + Redis + MySQL
+# Portfolio Service

 This is Spring Boot service for managing portfolio.
-Built with multi-module setup so admin and public APIs are separated.
+Built with multi-module setup, to separate admin and public APIs logic.
 This repo has been developed and used for my portfolio project (visit: https://alvayonara.com/).

 ## What's Inside?